goatcorp/goatcorp.github.io/README.md

 We don't think so - our official guideline for plugins on this launcher is this:<br>

-Make sure that your plugin does not directly interact with the game servers in a way that is...
+Make sure that your plugin does not directly interact with the game servers in a way that...
-<br>a) *outside of specification*, as in allowing the player to do things or submit data to the server that would not be possible by normal means or by a normal player on PC or PS4.
+<br>a) *acts outside of specification*, as in allowing the player to do things or submit data to the server that would not be possible by normal means or by a normal player on PC or PS4.
-<br>b) *automatic*, as in polling data or making requests without direct interaction from the user which could create unwanted load on the server or give away that XIVLauncher is being used.
+<br>b) *is automated*, as in polling data or making requests without direct interaction from the user which could create unwanted load on the server or give away that XIVLauncher is being used.
-<br>c) *circumvent paywalls*, as in any attempts to bypass restrictions that require purchase to be lifted such as enabling access to mog station emotes.
+<br>c) *circumvents paywalls*, as in any attempts to bypass restrictions that require purchase to be lifted such as enabling access to mog station emotes.

-We feel like that this offers developers the __freedom to improve the game's functionality__ in ways that SE can't, while officially disallowing plugins that can give __unfair advantages over players on other platforms__.
+We feel like that this offers developers the __freedom to improve the game's functionality__ in ways that SE can't or won't, while officially disallowing plugins that can give __unfair advantages over players on other platforms__.

 <br>
 <br>